rbw/aioli-redis/README.md

-# aioli-redis
+aioli-redis: Redis support for the Aioli framework
-Aioli: Redis support
+---